Venkie07/medilink-frontend/README.md

 ## 🪪 License

-This project is licensed under the **MIT License**.
-You are free to fork, modify, and enhance the project, provided proper attribution is maintained.
+This project is published under All Rights Reserved copyright.
+The source code is visible for review and reference only.
+No use, modification, copying, or distribution is permitted without explicit written permission from the author.

 -----